-- A measure of financial strength of the Group is the level of earnings or EBITDA after taking account of all fixed asset capital investment spend in existing social housing properties referred to as EBITDA MRI (as shown in table 1) relative to finance costs for the year.
+- A measure of financial strength of the Group is the level of carnings or EBITDA after taking account of all fixed asset capital investment spend in existing social housing properties referred to as EBITDA MRI (as shown in table 1) relative to finance costs for the year.
 This measure shows the earnings available to service borrowings.
 Strengthing the ability of the Group to generate surpluses over and above the level required to fund capital investment and service debt, so that new borrowing is only for new build development is a key strategic objective. - The chart shows the progress against this objective over the five years since 2016/17, a period covered by the Investing in our Futures strategy and achievement of this financial milestone for the first time in 2020/21.
-The gap of £9.8m between earnings less capital investment compared to interest in the prior year has been eliminated and an EBITDA MRI of £103.8m has been achieved this year compared to interest costs of £97.3m or 107% EBITDA MRI interest cover. - As mentioned above, interest costs reported of £97.3m in 2020/21 are inclusive of £30.0m of one off loan restructuring fees moving fixed rate arrangements to lower floating rates reducing future interest costs and improving the strength of the Group business plan.
+The gap of £9.8m between earnings less capital investment compared to interest in the prior year has been eliminated and an EBITDA MRI of £103.8m has been achieved this year compared to interest costs of £97.3m or 107% EBITDA MRI interest cover. - Interest costs of £97.3m in 2020/21 include one off loan restructuring fees of £30.0m, which were incurred in moving some logacy fixed rate loan arrangements to lower floating rates which will reduce future interest costs and improve the strength of the Group business plan.
 Excluding these costs EBITDA MRI of £103.8m would be comparable against interest costs of £67.3m achieving 155% EBITDA MRI interest cover.

 - The Group's capital investment programme has been subject to Scottish Government health and safety restrictions to a varying extent throughout the year which has seen investment spend below normal levels in 2020/21, however a position where EBITDA MRI is in excess of finance costs is sustainable going forward and confirmed in our financial projections. - The trend over the period of the strategy on EBITDA, interest cover and EBITDA MRI shows a strengthening of the Group's financial position achieved through sustained efficiencies in the Group's operating cost base.
-Cost efficiencies have helped to grow earnings to a level that comfortably supports the servicing of borrowings, allowing the Group to meet the strategic objective of increasing the provision of new homes in our communities.
+Cost efficiencies have helped to grow earnings to a level that comfortably supports the servicing of burrowings, allowing the Group to most the strategic objective of increasing the provision of new homes in our communities.